bignerdranch/expandable-recycler-view/README.md

 Then, create two ViewHolders and their respective layouts.
 One `ViewHolder` must extend `ParentViewHolder` and the other must extend `ChildViewHolder`.
 Create their respective views and create variables in these ViewHolders to access those views.

-Next, the `Object` that contains the data to be displayed in your RecyclerView must extend `ParentListItem`.
-When you implement `ParentListItem` there are three methods that you must implement, shown in the example below:
+Next, the `Object` that contains the data to be displayed in your `RecyclerView` must extend `ParentListItem`.
+When you implement `ParentListItem`, there are three methods that you must implement, shown in the example below:

 ```java
 public class CustomParent implements ParentListItem {